johnno1962/XprobePlugin/README.md

 If you click on a simple value displayed for an ivar it can be edited by changing the text field created and typing enter.
 Clicking on the name of properties or methods with no arguments the value returned will be displayed.
 Method listings can now be searched which will also find any methods matching inherited from superclasses.
+The "siblings" link will display links to all objects sharing the same class.
+These are raw links to objects that where detected at the time of the last sweep.
+Some objects may have since been deallocated so this may crash alas.
+Siblings can also be found at the level of any shared superclasses.

 ### Use on a device.